Marketing and Content: The Critical Importance of Consistent Writing Standards

 Similarly, 23 percent of the companies we surveyed saw the biggest content score variance when comparing their product content with their support content.

 For these companies, the old adage of high-gloss marketing vs. monochromatic support content rings true.
 Their customers would see a material difference between the style, clarity, and quality of the product content and the support content that they engage with.
-I should point out here that although these content types serve two different purposes, they’re often viewed by the same people.
-There’s no doubt in my mind that the kind of variances we identified would likely have an impact on brand perception.
+Although these content types serve two different purposes, they’re often viewed by the same people.
+There’s no doubt in our mind that the kind of variances we identified would likely have an impact on brand perception.

-The key takeaway here is that if your company has lots of different teams creating content, and no way of standardizing it and ensuring it’s of the highest quality, you really are at risk of damaging your brand.
+The key takeaway here’s that if your company has lots of different teams creating content, and no way of standardizing it and making sure it’s of the highest quality, you really are at risk of damaging your brand.

-As high-quality, consistent customer experiences become increasingly valued by customers, companies will be under the gun to create better, more consistent content.
-While less than one-fifth of the companies we analyzed are doing this successfully right now, within the next several years we expect that creating consistent, high-quality content will become business-critical.
+As high-quality, consistent customer experiences become increasingly valued by customers, companies will be under pressure to create better, more consistent content.
+While less than one fifth of the companies we analyzed are doing this successfully right now, within the next several years we expect that creating consistent, high-quality content will become business-critical.

 The question is: Will you be ready when it does?